beyretb/AnimalAI-Olympics/documentation/definitionsOfObjects.md

 - immovable
 - rewards

 Below is a list of objects you can spawn.
-For each we describe the name you should use to refer to in your configuration files or in Python directly, as well as their default characteristics and range of values you can assign to them. **All objects can be rotated `360` degrees.**
+For each we describe the name you should use in your configuration files or in Python directly, as well as their default characteristics and the range of values you can assign to them. **All objects can be rotated `360` degrees.**

 Each object has an orientation, we provide the three axes for all of those that are not symmetrical.
 The color code of the axes is as depicted below:

 <img height="200" src="PrefabsPictures/Referential.png">

-**Note:** as depicted above the vertical axis is th **Y axis**, we will use Z as the forward axis (both conventions are the ones used in Unity).
+**Note:** the **Y axis** is the vertical axis and **Z** is the forward axis (following conventions used in Unity).

 #### Immovable

-These are objects that are fixed and will not be impacted by the agent or other objects:
+These objects are fixed and cannot be moved:

 - <img align="left" height="100" src="PrefabsPictures/Immovable/CubeTunnel.png">a rectangular tunnel
     - name: `CubeTunnel`